Vyshantha/multiscripteditor/README.md

   1. Run the installer.sh for installation of Node Modules for both AngularJS (webserver) & NodeJS (express server)
   2. To initiate the servers run the startMSE.sh / startMSE.bat
-  3. To preempt the servers run the stopMSE.sh / stopMSE.bat
+  3. To preempt the servers run the stopMSE.sh

 ### Requirements & Defects are tracking on Github
 https://github.com/Vyshantha/multiscripteditor/issues